 Make sure to take breaks often – you will remember information better if you study in shorter blocks.
 However, the breaks shouldn’t take up most of your study time.

-Stick to your schedule; even if you fail to study as much as you wanted in a given amount of time, don’t beat yourself up and remember that now is always a good time to start improving your habits – rather than dwelling on the past.
+Stick to your schedule; even if you fail to study as much as you wanted in a given amount of time, don’t beat yourself up!
+Instead, remember that now is always a good time to start improving your habits – rather than dwelling on the past.

-Use everything that motivates you to your advantage: a quiet place, post-it notes on your wall, study music, a cup of coffee (preferably in moderation).
+Use everything that motivates you to your advantage.
+Look for a quiet place, add post-it notes on your wall, put on some study music, or drink a cup of coffee.
 If you’re tired, nap or exercise for a bit and come back to the material with renewed energy.

-And finally, focus on your goals more than on the difficulties – being able to say that you passed the CPA exam is no small feat indeed!
+And finally, focus on your goals more than on the difficulties.
+After all, being able to say that you passed the CPA exam is no small feat indeed!

-You are now hopefully ready to start and brimming with excitement to take the first step towards enhancing your career with that impressive CPA title.
+You are now hopefully ready to start and brimming with excitement.
+Now, take the first step towards enhancing your career with that impressive CPA title!

 Keep these basic tips in mind: